Be part of the largest road race in the west!

 ALIVE is here to offer information and support to NUI Galway students considering volunteering internationally.
-Information offered online provides a starting point and volunteers should visit or email ALIVE to learn more about international volunteering.
+Information offered online provides a starting point and volunteers should visit or email us to learn more about International Volunteering.

 Sending organisations may be:

-Jam packed with personal stories, questions to ask sending organisations and questions to ask yourself - this guide is not only the first stop in exploring international volunteering, but also designed to support you as you travel abroad and return!
+Jam packed with personal stories, questions to ask to sending organisations and yourself - This guide is not only the first stop in exploring International Volunteering, but also designed to support you as you travel abroad and return!

-If you are open to experiencing new things, learning from other cultures, and embracing customs, then such an experience will benefit you as an individual.
+If you are open to Experience new things, Learning from other cultures, and Embracing customs, then such an experience will benefit you as an individual.